totakke/homebrew-openni2/README.md

 ### 2. Install

+Install OpenNI2 by the following command.

     $ brew install openni2

 If you want to use Kinect for Xbox360, install `openni2-freenectdriver` additionally.
+It must be installed after installation of OpenNI2 is finished.

     $ brew install openni2-freenectdriver

+Add the recommended variables to your dotfile (`.bash_profile`, `.zprofile`, etc.).

+    export OPENNI2_INCLUDE=/usr/local/include/ni2
+    export OPENNI2_REDIST=/usr/local/lib/ni2

+Above paths are for default environment.
+Check correct paths for your environment by `brew info openni2`.

 ### 3. Run NiViewer for test